yyf20001230/frank_yang/README.md

 # About

 I am currently pursuing a Bachelor's and Master's degree in Computer Science and Mathematics at Northwestern University.
-In the past, I had the privilege of collaborating with Professor Florian Willomitzer and Oliver Cossairt at the Computational Photography Lab, focusing on high-precision 3D image reconstruction.
+In the past, I had the privilege of collaborating with Professor [Florian Willomitzer](https://www.optics.arizona.edu/person/florian-willomitzer) and Oliver Cossairt(https://compphotolab.northwestern.edu/people/oliver-ollie-cossairt/) at the [3DIM Lab](https://3dim.northwestern.edu/), focusing on high-precision 3D image reconstruction.
 Presently, my efforts are directed towards research with Professor Qi Zhu at the Design Automation of Intelligent Systems Lab, where I am exploring reinforcement learning approaches for safety-critical control systems.

 I have a broad interest in computer vision and deep reinforcement learning.
 This curiosity fuels my research vision — a commitment to contributing to the evolution of self-driving technologies.
 Whether applied to robotics or commodity vehicles, I envision a future where vehicles navigate roads with an optimal balance of efficiency and safety.